caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 #### zerossl

 Obtains certificates using the ACME protocol, specifically with ZeroSSL.
+Note that `zerossl` is a default issuer, so configuring it explicitly is usually unnecessary.

 ```caddy
 ... zerossl [<api_key>] {